Portugal: Tax Breaks & Sunshine

 How it Works

-• Tax Rates: Depending on the nature of the activity, the income subject to taxation is reduced.
-The income subject to taxation for products is 15% and for services is 75%, which is then taxed at 20% (if NHR), or otherwise according to the progressive tax tables.
-Please note that expenses must be registered on the tax office website and validated, to benefit from the percentages detailed above.
+• Tax Rates: Depending on the nature of the activity, the income subject to taxation is reduced by specific percentages.
+The income subject to taxation for the sale of goods and products is 15%, over professional services is 75%, for short term rental is 35%, among other rates.
+This taxable income is then taxed at 20% under the NHR, or otherwise according to the progressive tax tables.
+Please note that expenses related to the activity must be registered on the tax office website and validated, to benefit from the percentages detailed above.

 • Basic example: Product sales of €30,000 received by an NHR Portuguese tax resident. €30,000 @ 15% = €4,500 taxable income.
 Tax due to the Portuguese tax authorities: €4,500 @ 20% = €900.